Norwegian Air Shuttle: Norwegian Long Haul

 Norwegian Long Haul was criticized for the terms of its contracts with its long-haul flight attendants on contracts based in Thailand.
 The Air Line Pilots Association further accused Norwegian of unfair competition practices.
-The airline contested these accusations, and disclosed the pay scale for its Thai employees, who earn between $33,300 and US$39,200 per annum, which is under the $42.2K USD average pay for US flight attendants (though these comparisons are made between solely intercontinental Norwegian Long Haul flights versus domestic and intercontinental flights of US-paid flight attendants).
+The airline contested these accusations, and disclosed the pay scale for its Thai employees, who earn between $33,300 and US$39,200 per annum, which is under the $42,000 average pay of US flight attendants (though these comparisons are made between solely intercontinental Norwegian Long Haul flights versus domestic and intercontinental flights of US-paid flight attendants).